ariesteam/ariesteam.github.com/modules/fishspecs.markdown

 relative abundance maps for four species, as described below in the source model.
 Our initial fisheries models focus on subsistence use of fisheries as the only class of beneficiaries, ignoring for the time being both recreational and commercial fisheries.
-Future ARIES models will account for recreational and commercial fisheries, and will include more complex flow models that represent trade networks and recreational choices.</p>
+Future ARIES models will account for recreational and commercial fisheries, and will include more complex flow models that represent trade networks and recreational choices.

+Please see the [ARIES modeling guide](http://ariesonline.org/resources/toolkit.html) for full documentation and references for these models.
 </div>

 <div id="module-spec-definitions" markdown="1">